 - Five ways how publishers can increase revenue from 1,000 impressions

-What are Ad Impressions, and how are they linked to CPM rates?
+What are “Adsterra 1000 impressions,” and how are they linked to CPM rates?

 How the CPM rate affects a publisher’s income

-If CPM means the price for 1,000 ad impressions on the web (or mobile) page, then a publisher’s earnings will depend on how high their CPM is.
+If CPM means earnings per 1,000 ad impressions on the web page, then publishers should keep an eye on how this rate changes.

-When your CPM is $2, it means your ad network will pay you $2 for each 1,000 ad views.
+When your CPM is $2, it means your Adsterra 1000 impressions now cost $2.
 Ok, but how much do website owners get with their traffic?
 Another example will help us to make it out.

 Supposing your website gets 5,000 visitors per day.
 These users generate 10,000 page views per day (they can see many pages or reload the same page).
 You see in your ad networks that your CPM is $2.
 Then, your daily revenue will come like: 10,000 page views / 1,000 (the cost per thousand impressions) = 10.
 You got 10 CPMs which means you’ll be paid $2 ten times.
 In total, you get $20 per day for one single website.
 On average, it’ll be $600 per month, which is a pleasant addition to your revenue.

 You can see now that the CPM rate affects the amount of money earned.
 How is it counted?
 Why is one publisher thriving with the CPM of $60 while others can only make $0.5?
-To find the answer, we must return to ad impressions and look at those who pay for them — the advertisers.
+To find the answer, we must look at those who pay for them — the advertisers.

-Who decides on the cost of 1,000 impressions or CPM?
+Who decides on the cost of 1,000 impressions in Adsterra?

 One can first think that ad networks alone are establishing how much they will pay for ads exposed on publishers’ websites.
 But this is not so.
 Now we will explain all ins and outs.